freedragon/media-services-dotnet-functions-integration/201-logic-app-workflow-1/README.md

   * This deployment script will create a Logic App which is using the Azure Functions deployed above
   * Please refer the next section if you will deploy manually

-### 2. Update both API Connection's credentials for Outlook and OneDrve accounts
+### 2. Update both API Connection's credentials for Outlook and Azure Blob Storage accounts

 ## Run workflow